AndrasKovacs/pny1-assignment/DepTC.md

 However, the exact notion of equality is very important here, both of types and values.
 In dependently typed languages equality  greatly influences the range and style of proofs that can be expressed, and it's probably the most important point of divergence among different languages (extensional vs. intensional type theories, univalent type theories etc...).

-In type theories we usually consider two concepts of equality.
+In type theories we usually consider two concepts of equality (for a short alternative overview, see [Gratzer](http://jozefg.bitbucket.org/posts/2014-08-06-equality.html)).

 *Definitional equality* is the kind of equality that is decidable by the type checker.
 For example, whenever we have a function application `(f x)`, the type checker must be able to decide the the input type of `f` is equal to the type of `x`.